-Records are the auditable proof that equipment has been tested and inspected and provide a basis for ongoing evaluation of the equipment.

-The latest test and inspection record will be retained on file at the activity.
+- Equipment markings link the piece of equipment to its test and inspection records. - Records are the auditable proof that equipment has been tested and inspected and provide a basis for ongoing evaluation of the equipment. - The latest test and inspection record should be retained on file.